Ministry of Housing, Communities and Local Government: Ministers

-The Permanent Secretary is Sarah Healey who took up her post in February 2023.
+The Interim permanent secretary is Will Garton, who took up his post in July 2026.

 History

-MHCLG was formed in July 2001 as part of the Cabinet Office with the title Office of the Deputy Prime Minister (ODPM), headed by the then Deputy Prime Minister, John Prescott.
+MHCLG was formed in July 2001 as part of the Cabinet Office with the title Office of the Deputy Prime Minister (ODPM), headed by the then deputy prime minister, John Prescott.
 In May 2002 the ODPM became a separate department after absorbing the local government and regions portfolios from the defunct Department for Transport, Local Government and the Regions.
 The ODPM was criticised in some quarters for adding little value and the Environmental Audit Committee had reported negatively on the department in the past.

-During the 5 May 2006 reshuffle of Tony Blair's government, it was renamed and Ruth Kelly succeeded David Miliband (cabinet-level Minister of State for Communities and Local Government within the ODPM) to become the first Secretary of State for Communities and Local Government at the Department for Communities and Local Government (DCLG).
+During the 5 May 2006 reshuffle of Tony Blair's government, it was renamed and Ruth Kelly succeeded David Miliband (cabinet-level minister of state for communities and local government within the ODPM) to become the first secretary of state for communities and local government at the Department for Communities and Local Government (DCLG).
 In January 2018, as part of Theresa May's Cabinet reshuffle, the department was renamed the Ministry of Housing, Communities and Local Government (MHCLG).
 In September 2021, Boris Johnson renamed the department yet again, calling it the Department for Levelling Up, Housing and Communities (DLUHC), bringing more powers outside of just England to manage funds across the United Kingdom.

 On 20 February 2021, it was announced as part of the government's levelling up policy, that MHCLG would be the first government department to have a headquarters based outside of London.
 Five hundred posts, including those of senior civil servants, will be moving to Wolverhampton by 2025.

-On 23 February 2021, the then Secretary of State, Robert Jenrick, announced he was hopeful that staff would be working in Wolverhampton by the summer of 2021.
+On 23 February 2021, the then secretary of state, Robert Jenrick, announced he was hopeful that staff would be working in Wolverhampton by the summer of 2021.
 He also announced that they were considering building a new office development in or around the city centre to house the new headquarters.
-The Prime Minister, Boris Johnson, suggested it should be within walking distance of local newspaper Express & Star, where he previously did work experience.
+The prime minister, Boris Johnson, suggested it should be within walking distance of local newspaper Express & Star, where he previously did work experience.